moelsayed-dev/moelsayed-dev/README.md

 - 👋 Hi, I’m Mohamed Elsayed
 - 👀 I’m interested in backend web development
 - 🌱 I’m currently learning Vue and Tailwind CSS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m currently looking for an entry position as a backend developer.
 - 📫 https://www.linkedin.com/in/mohamed-elsayed-152540129/